RoPE Attention Can Be Trained in Almost Linear Time: Preliminaries on RoPE Attention

 \section{Preliminaries on RoPE Attention}

 In Section~\ref{sec:preli:notation}, we talk about the notation and foundational concepts.
 In Section~\ref{sec:preli:problem}, we formalize our problems.
-In Section~\ref{sec:preli:exp_error}, we talk about polynomial approximation of the exponential function.
-In Section~\ref{sec:preli:mm}, we talk about the time complexity of matrix multiplications, setting up the framework for analyzing efficiency in attention computation.
-In Section~\ref{sec:preli:complexity}, we talk about the Strong Exponential Time Hypothesis (SETH).
-In Section~\ref{sec:app_preli:facts}, we talk about mathematical properties and tricks, such as the tensor trick and row-wise Kronecker products, which enable efficient matrix-vector operations.
-In Section~\ref{sec:preli:define}, we give definitions of our key terms.
 In Section~\ref{sec:preli:reformulate}, we talk about the reformulation of the loss function using the tensor trick and analyze the computational complexity of the reformulated expressions.